payne-chris-r/cli-08-assessment/challenge.md

 <!-- Answer Starts Here -->

+Abosolute, because / is shorthand for the root directory, and we're given a set of folders that follow.'

 <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

 <!-- Answer Starts Here -->

+Absolute.
+If you're referencing something on the internet you'll want to use an absolute directory because it doesn't live within your project.
+The only issue with this is if they decide to move the file (font in this case) you're screwed.'

 <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

 <!-- Answer Starts Here -->
+Relative.
+In order to keep the path up to date in the event we move the file, we'd want to use a relative path.'
 <!-- Answer Ends Here -->

 <hr>